frozenarc/ze-framework/tutorial/configuration_file.md

 24. "ActionValidators" is the validators chain for this event.
 This specifies validators which validates the event before data handling occurs.

 25. "ActionValidator" has an attribute called "type".
-The "type" is fully qualified class name of the class which implements "org.frozenarc.zeframework.actionvalidator.ActionValidator".
+The "type" is fully qualified class name of the class which implements `org.frozenarc.zeframework.actionvalidator.ActionValidator`.
 The class would be called when the action event occurs.
 The "validate" method of the class returns boolean value.
 If the value is "true" next validator from chain would be called otherwise normal event processing goes further.

 26. "ActionViewRedirects" defines that the jsp page should be redirected or dispatched for the "action" and the "view" event combination.

 27. "ActionViewRedirect" has three attributes called "actionname", "viewname" and "sendredirect". "actionname" is a action event name. "viewname" is a view event name. "sendredirect" can have "true" or "false" values.
 If "sendredirect" is "true" the specified view event would be redirected after the specified action event.
 If "sendredirect" is "false" the specified view event would be dispatched after the specified action event.

 28. "ApplicationProperties" defines property file path if application needed any one.
 The property file must be java standard property file.
-We can access properties from the property file using "org.frozenarc.zeframework.applicationproperties.ApplicationProperties" class.
+We can access properties from the property file using `org.frozenarc.zeframework.applicationproperties.ApplicationProperties` class.